Mattjeppy/morning-tasks/Week2/Day5.md

 ​
 ### Provide an example of where using multiple Terraform workspaces would be beneficial

 Developing a web application in which a test/development environment could be deployed,  as well as the full scale production environment.
-This would allow an environment to "test" on before deploying to the main environment.
+This would allow an environment to "test" on before deploying to the main environment. s